-Children in the Pre-Prep enjoy performing in a number of productions throughout the year including the Harvest Festival Service, a Christmas Nativity play and class assemblies.
+Children in the Pre-Prep enjoy performing in a number of productions throughout the year including the Harvest Festival service, a Christmas Nativity play and class performances.
 They also get the opportunity to take part in the Mid-Somerset Festival and school poetry competitions.

 Homework is gradually introduced to the children starting in the reception class and is intended to extend learning that takes place in the class and to help foster vital independent learning skills.
 Children will take home reading books each day from the school’s reading scheme and the school library to read both independently and to parents.